ridhwan-ra2005171/ridhwan-ra2005171/README.md

 - 📫 How to reach me **ridhwanathaullah18@gmail.com**

-- 📄 Know about my experiences [Research Assistant in Machine Learning](Research Assistant in Machine Learning)
+- 📄 Know about my experiences [Research Assistant](Research Assistant in Machine Learning in Environmental Science Department)

 - ⚡ Fun fact **I like to watch and play football, finished Elden Ring with 0 Deaths**